 Canola requires significant nitrogen for proper growth and development, and the amount of available forms of nitrogen can vary by management and growing season conditions.
 A better understanding of canola nitrogen use on a farm level provides the best chance of productivity, profitability and sustainability.

-For these reasons, this trial examined if nitrogen fertilizer rates in Manitoba canola production are sufficient to optimize yield and nitrogen efficiency.
+For these reasons, this trial examined if nitrogen fertilizer rates currently being used for canola in Manitoba are sufficient to optimize yield and nitrogen efficiency.
 The five locations (sites) in 2024 brought the total number of sites for this trial up to 15 over three years (2022-2024).
 However, since this protocol will run again in 2025, the following results should be considered preliminary.

 In this protocol, a randomized complete block trial was carried out with three treatments and four replicates (totaling 12 equipment-width-by-field-length-sized strips).
 The three treatments were: